AVL Tree Explained: Why BSTs Need Balance

-AVL tree explained with step-by-step rotations, insertion rebalancing examples, and clear guidance on when AVL vs Red-Black matters in interviews.
+AVL tree explained with step by step rotations, insertion rebalancing examples, and clear guidance on when AVL vs Red-Black matters in interviews.

 10 minutes